 Should I subscribe to Disney's streaming service?

-It's far too early to know exactly how the service will take shape, since we don't have a sense of the branding, availability of platforms, or final pricing—but the early signs are all promising.
+It's far too early to know exactly how Disney+ will take shape, since we don't have a sense of the branding, availability of platforms, or final pricing—but the early signs are all promising.

 Disney plans to tap into its estimable vault of franchises to create exclusive and potentially compelling new content, along with creating a single streaming service for watching all of the latest and greatest movies and TV shows from across the Disney creative ecosystem.